US History Civil Rights Movement Quiz

 (d) Montgomery Bus Boycott

-Question: Who was a key figure in the Civil Rights Movement, an attorney, and the first African American justice to serve on the US Supreme Court?
+Who was an attorney and the first African American justice to serve on the US Supreme Court?

 (a) Rosa Parks